rockettheme/docs/Docs/wordpress/plugins/rokfeaturetable/rokfeaturetable_use.md

 Table Layout
 -----

-You can access the table layout options via the widget properties menu featured above.
+You can access the table layout options via the widget properties menu.
 This tool allows you to create and fill your feature table with information that includes everything from basic text to custom CSS classes, subline text, links, and styles.

 ![][widget2]